Varbaek/xsser/README.md

 Directories
 ------------
-* Audio: Contains remixed audio notifications
+* Audio: Contains remixed audio notifications.
-* Exploits: Contains DirtyCow (DCOW) privilege escalation exploits
+* Exploits: Contains DirtyCow (DCOW) privilege escalation exploits.
 * Joomla_Backdoor: Contains a sample Joomla extension backdoor which can be uploaded as an administrator and subsequently used to execute arbitrary commands on the system with system($_GET['c']).
 * Payloads/javascript: Contains the JavaScript payloads.
 Contains a new "add new admin" payload for Joomla.
 * Shells: Contains the PHP shells to inject, including a slightly modified version of pentestmonkey's shell that connects back via wget.